miaodai/miaodai.github.io/_pages/research.md

 ## Publications

 * "On the profitability of cross-ownership in Cournot oligopolies: Stock size matters" with Hassan Benchekroun and Ngo Van Long (2022), Journal of Environmental Economics and Management, Volume 111: 102597.
-[Full Paper](https://doi.org/10.1016/j.jeem.2021.102597)
+[Full Paper](/files/pdf/JEEM.pdf) [link](https://doi.org/10.1016/j.jeem.2021.102597)
 * “The impact of cross-ownership on the value of a clean technology in the energy market” with Hassan Benchekroun and Ngo Van Long (2022), Environmental Modelling and Assessment: 1-13.
-[Full Paper](https://doi.org/10.1007/s10666-022-09840-7)
+[Full Paper](https://rdcu.be/cQAOE) [Link](https://doi.org/10.1007/s10666-022-09840-7)

 ## Working Papers
 * “Environmental Lobbying on International Trade in Waste: Theory and Evidence”.
-(Job Market Paper)
+(Job Market Paper) [Full Paper](/files/pdf/JMP_Miao.pdf)

 ## Work in Progress